Wareesha-faheem/streak-habit-tracker/README.md

 # Then open http://localhost:3000
 ```

-**Requirements:** A modern browser (Chrome, Firefox, Safari, Edge — anything from 2022+).
+**Requirements:** A modern browser (Chrome, Firefox, Safari, Edge).
 No Node, no npm, no build tools.

 ## Stack